jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - Instances running on hardware that's dedicated to you.
 - May share hardware with other instances in same account.
 - No control over instance placement (can move hardware after Stop / Start).
+- **IMPORTANT!** Dedicated instances cannot be used for existing server-bound software licenses.

 ## 13.7.
 Dedicated Instances vs Dedicated Hosts